peirstom/JAMstackCourse-2/README.md

 ## freeCodeCamp JAMstack examples

-# 1 - All simply static
+# 2 - Changing the DOM with JavaScript

 This repo holds one of a series of examples of JAMstack sites from a freeCodeCamp video.
 The video, "Introduction to JAMstack" is available to view for free on freeCodeCamp.